k98kurz/tapescript/docs.md

 ## OP_PUSH2 - 4 - x04

-Read the next 2 bytes from the tape, interpreting as an unsigned int; take that many bytes from the tape; put them onto the queue.
+Read the next 2 bytes from the tape, interpreting as an unsigned int; take that many bytes from the tape; put them onto the stack.

 Aliases:
 - PUSH2

-## OP_PUSH4 - 5 - x05
+## OP_GET_MESSAGE - 5 - x05

-Read the next 4 bytes from the tape, interpreting as an unsigned int; take that many bytes from the tape; put them onto the queue.
+Reads a byte from tape as the sigflags; constructs the message that will be used by OP_SIGN and OP_CHECK_SIG/_VERIFY from the sigfields; puts the result onto the stack.
+Runs the signature extension plugins beforehand.

 Aliases:
+- GET_MESSAGE
+- OP_MSG
-- PUSH4
+- MSG

 ## OP_POP0 - 6 - x06

-Remove the first item from the queue and put it in the cache at key b'P' (can be put back onto the queue with @P).
+Remove the first item from the stack and put it in the cache at key b'P' (can be put back onto the stack with @P).

 Aliases:
 - POP0